 Whether you're an aspiring or professional photographer, you can sell photos online to make extra money.
 Fortunately, this is easier than ever in the digital age.

-One way to get started is to market your work on stock photography sites like Shutterstock or Getty Images.
+One way to get started is to market your work on stock photography websites like Shutterstock or Getty Images.
 These platforms allow you to upload photos and receive a commission each time they're downloaded by a customer.

-Another option is selling photos through online marketplaces like Etsy or Society6.
+Another option is selling photos via online marketplaces like Etsy or Society6.
 It's also important to build a strong online presence through social media and your own website to showcase your best work and make it easy for potential clients to contact you.

 You can turn your photo skills into a profitable business with persistence and a unique eye for capturing special moments.